If you are looking for an epic adventure, look no further than this Ultimate Yosemite Camping Guide!

 Number of sites: 238

-Accessible Sites: yes, 6, 7, 21, 26, 27, 28, 29, 39, 42, and 43
+Accessible Sites: Yes, campsites 6, 7, 21, 26, 27, 28, 29, 39, 42, and 43 are Accessible campsites.

 Up to five months in advance on the 15th of each month at 7:00 a.m.
 (PT) or 10:00 a.m (ET).

-Campground amenities: Tap water, restrooms, fire rings, bear food storage boxes, easy access to the Yosemite Shuttle Bus.
+Campground amenities: Tap water, restrooms, fire rings, bear food storage boxes, and easy access to the Yosemite Shuttle Bus.

-Maximum Rv Length - 35 feet
+Maximum RV Length - 35 feet

 Maximum Trailer Length - 24 feet

-For more information and photos check out our post on Upper Pines Campground
+For more information and photos, check out our post on Upper Pines Campground

 Lower Pines Campground